 McGill University and Neptec are working together to develop an operational concept called the Advanced Crew Medical System (ACMS).
 Commonly referred to among Neptec employees as “Doc in a Box,” this technology is similar to technology seen in the movie Passengers, which was released in December.

-In the movie, (spoiler alert – stop reading now if you don’t want to know how the movie ends!) the spacecraft Avalon is transporting colonists to the planet Homestead II.
+In the movie, (spoiler alert – skip to the next paragraph now if you don’t want to know how the movie ends!) the spacecraft Avalon is transporting colonists to the planet Homestead II.
 The journey to Homestead II takes 120 years; consequently the passengers and crew are travelling in futuristic hibernation pods which allow them to hibernate until just a few months before their arrival.
 Unfortunately, one of the pods malfunctions and the main character, Jim Preston is awoken 90 years earlier than planned.
 Jim spends a year alone on the ship with only a robot bartender to talk to.
 Lonely and suicidal at the thought of living out the rest of his life alone on the spacecraft Jim awakens another passenger, Aurora.
 Aurora believes her pod also malfunctioned and after some time she and Jim fall in love.
 A year later, the robot bartender reveals that Jim woke Aurora up, naturally, she’s incredibly angry at Jim and they live separately on the ship for quite some time.
 During this time, many of the spacecraft’s features malfunction and it becomes apparent something is terribly wrong.
 Another pod failure awakens the Chief Deck Officer, Gus.
 Gus is visibly sick and uses the Autodoc, an automated medical diagnostics and treatment pod to conduct medical tests which show that he is dying and has just a few hours to live.
 As the story progresses, Jim and Aurora discover why the pods are failing and work together to fix the issue.
 Jim is critically injured in the process, but Aurora is able to revive the seemingly deceased Jim using the Autodoc.

 While the movie is fictitious and we won’t be starting colonies on far-away planets any time soon, elements of the plot ring true.
 Future human spaceflight missions will extend considerably beyond Low Earth Orbit (the International Space Station is an example of a spacecraft in low earth orbit).
 This will mean reduced, if not zero, opportunity for the quick return of a sick or injured crewmember back home for medical treatment.
 The missions will also face considerably increased communications delays between the Crew Medical Officer (CMO) and the ground based Flight Surgeon (FS) and therefore ground-based medical support will be at times impossible.
 This isolation will require a change in medical support capabilities, from dependence on home base to that of medical autonomy.